KyleGrande/ufit-frontend/README.md

 git push -u origin branch_name # push your branch and updates to the repo
 ```

-Then on the github site in the repository you can see your pull/merge request and accept them.
+Then on the GitHub site in the repository, you can see your pull/merge request and accept them.

 Once merged you can return to the main branch